KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

 To summarize the risks and disadvantages of having in-app browsers:

-- **Privacy & Analytics:** The host app can track literally everything happening on the website, every tap, input, scroll, as well as data shown like purchases
+- **Privacy & Analytics:** The host app can track literally everything happening on the website, every tap, input, scrolling behaviour, which content gets copy & pasted, as well as data shown like purchases
 - **Stealing of user credentials, physical addresses**, API keys, etc.
 - **Ads & Referrals:** The host app can inject advertisements into the website, or replace the ads API key to steal revenue from the host app, or replace all URLs to include your referral code ([this happened before](https://twitter.com/cryptonator1337/status/1269201480105578496))
 - **Security:** Browsers spent years optimising the security UX of the web, like showing the HTTPs encryption status, warning the user about sketchy or unencrypted websites, and more